Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Methodology

 \subsubsection{Quantitative data analysis}

-We exclusively gathered quantitative data through our survey, and subsequently performed statistical analysis using Microsoft Excel.
-Descriptive statistics provide a comprehensive overview of the characteristics and preferences of the survey respondents, allowing us to understand the distribution and trends within the dataset. \textit{Chi-square tests} were employed to determine if there was a significant association between the preferences of users with respect to various aspects of adaptations and their demographic characteristics, such as age, gender, nationality, education, and chronic diseases.
+In \textbf{stage two}, as the surveys targeting end-users and software practitioners primarily comprised open-ended questions, the analysis predominantly relied on descriptive statistics to summarize the responses.
+For the user survey in \textbf{stage one}, quantitative data were analyzed using R\footnote{https://www.r-project.org}.
+Descriptive statistics were employed to summarize respondent characteristics and preferences, providing insights into distribution patterns and emerging trends within the dataset. \textit{Chi-square tests} were used to determine whether there was a significant association between the preferences of users with respect to various aspects of adaptations and their demographic characteristics, such as age, gender, nationality, education, and chronic diseases.
 To ensure that the data distribution meets the prerequisites for the Chi-square independence test, related variables were grouped into categorical variables beforehand.
-Age was categorised into two groups: 18-45 and 45-74.
-The level of education was classified into three groups: Less than Bachelor's degree, Bachelor's degree, and Postgraduate (Master's and Doctoral degree).
-Chronic disease conditions were categorised as detailed in Section \ref{sec:surveypart}.
+Age was categorized into two groups: 18-45 and 45-74.
+The level of education was classified into three groups: Less than Bachelor's degree, Bachelor's degree, and Postgraduate (Master's and Doctoral degrees).
+Chronic disease conditions were categorized as detailed in Section \ref{sec:surveypart}.
 If a significant association is found, \textit{binary logistic regression or multinomial logistic regression} will be subsequently employed to model the relationship between these variables.
-Understanding how these demographic factors influence user preferences provides valuable insights into tailoring AUIs to accommodate diverse user needs and preferences.
+Understanding how these demographic factors influence user preferences provides valuable information on how to tailor AUIs to accommodate various user needs and preferences.
 The common significance level of is chosen for statistical analysis.